jjk-code-otter/climate-indicator-manager/README.md

 plotting maps of the data.
 The key global indicators are all time series.

 Some datasets are not available online (the JRA-55 global mean temperature for example) so you will have to obtain these from somewhere else or remove them from the processing.
+Any extra files such as these should be copied into the `$DATADIR/ManagedData/Data/` directory in an appropriately named subdirectory that corresponds to the unique name given to the data set.
+This can be found in the metadata file for the data set (see below).

 Processing the data
 ===================

+The gridded data need to be pre-processed by running:

+`python regrid_grids.py`

+which calculates annual average grids on a consistent 5-degree latitude longitude grid for all the gridded data sets.

-In order to generate area averages from the gridded data for specified sub regions, you will need to run navigate to the scripts directory and run:
+In order to generate area averages from the gridded data for specified sub regions, you will need to navigate to the scripts directory and run:

 `python calculate_wmo_ra_averages.py`